-We know that children can suffer from hay fever, so knowing if your baby could have hay fever too, and identifying what the symptoms are, could help you spot if your little one is allergic to pollen so you can help them by doing things to ease their symptoms.
+And, while there are plenty of hay fever remedies and cheap hay fever tablets available, not everything is right for a baby.
+Just knowing if your baby could have hay fever, and identifying what the symptoms are, could help you spot if your little one is allergic to pollen so you can ease their symptoms.

 Can babies get hay fever?

-Chemist and natural health expert Dr Tim Bond explains that hay fever symptoms in babies are often missed, as they are, "similar to those of a common cold".
+"Yes, babies and young children can be affected by hay fever," Margaret tells us.
+She goes on to explain that hay fever symptoms in babies are often missed, as they are, "similar to those of a common cold".

-The main difference between a cold and hay fever symptoms in babies is that hay fever "does not generally come with a temperature or a fever as a cold might,” explains Dr Tim, who works for Puressential.
+Dr Subashini, Director of Science and Clinical Lead at Holland and Barrett agrees and tells us the main difference between a cold and hay fever symptoms in babies is that hay fever "does not generally come with a temperature or a fever as a cold might".

 Symptoms of hay fever in babies

-“It is important to seek medical advice to get an accurate diagnosis if a baby or young child develops these types of symptoms as it is important to be sure it is a pollen allergy/hay fever and to rule out asthma or other medical conditions which may require prescription medication.”
+It's important to seek medical advice to get an accurate diagnosis if a baby or young child develops these types of symptoms, to rule out asthma or other medical conditions which may require prescription medication.

 How to treat hay fever in babies

 Margaret suggests that parents monitor and be aware of the daily pollen forecast.
 "It might help if parents can reduce the time your baby spends outside during peak hay fever times."